pdatlab/GU_trials_and_assessments/questions/MESA/readme.md

 # MESA #

+Medical, Epidemiologic, and Social Aspects of Aging (MESA)

 # Contents #

+From Diokno et al. 2002

 **Urge incontinence questions:**
 1. Some people receive very little warning and suddenly find that they are losing, or about to lose, urine beyond their control.
 How often does this happen to you?